xwaynex/alx-pre_course/0x01-git/README.md

-'Tunchi is the best MF'
+'lil wayne is the goat argue with your father'